Retinopathy of Prematurity

 Screening

-Babies born before 32 weeks or under 1.5kg should be screened for ROP.
-Screening is performed by an ophthalmologist.
+Babies born before 32 weeks or under 1.5kg are screened by an ophthalmologist.
 Screening starts at:

-• 30 – 31 weeks gestational age in babies born before 27 weeks
+• 30-31 weeks corrected gestational age in neonates born before 27 weeks

-• 4 – 5 weeks of age in babies born after 27 weeks
+• 4-5 weeks of postnatal age in neonates born after 27 weeks

 Treatment

-Treatment involves systematically targeting areas of the retina to stop new blood vessels developing.
+Treatment involves systematically targeting areas of the retina to stop new blood vessels from developing.